Moon-eyed people: Early sources

 In his book, Barton infers that the moon-eyed people were ancestors of albinos encountered by Lionel Wafer, a Welsh explorer of the early 18th century.
-According to Barton, Wafer lived for a time among the Kuna people of Panama, called "moon-eyed" because they could see better at night than day.
+According to Barton, Wafer lived for a time among the Guna people of Panama, called "moon-eyed" because they could see better at night than day.

 Two early histories published after Barton's work mention the term "moon-eyed people".
-Both Ezekial Sanford's History of the United States Before the Revolution and B. R. Carroll's Historical Collections of South Carolina cite James Adair (historian), in attributing the term "moon-eyed people" to Cherokee tradition.
+Both Ezekial Sanford's History of the United States Before the Revolution and B. R. Carroll's Historical Collections of South Carolina cite James Adair, in attributing the term "moon-eyed people" to Cherokee tradition.
 Stories about the people appeared in descriptions of historic sites and parks in the 20th century.

 Another writer, James Mooney links Barton's "moon-eyed people" story to several similar accounts.
 His 1902 book, Myths of the Cherokee, cites an earlier historian John Haywood.
 Mooney quotes Haywood's 1823 The Natural and Aboriginal History of Tennessee, as telling of "white people, who were extirpated in part, and in part were driven from Kentucky, and probably also from West Tennessee."
 Mooney attributes this to Indian tradition.

 According to Mooney, Haywood says that in the 17th century the Cherokee encountered "white people" on the Little Tennessee River, and describes fortifications left by the French that were surrounded by "hoes, axes, guns, and other metallic utensils", adding that the Cherokee found no aboriginals when they arrived.

 Mooney cites two further independent accounts from Cherokee individuals of his time, of a people who lived north of the Hiwassee River when the Cherokee arrived there, and then went west; one of these describes them as a "very small people, perfectly white".